Alexgoon/ason/README.md

 ## How ASON works

-Here’s a simplified overview of the ASON architecture:
+Below is a simplified overview of the ASON architecture.

 ![ASON Flow Overview](images/flow-overview.jpg)
 1. Your application defines **operators** that execute methods in your code.
 2. The **ASON Client** creates APIs (operator signatures) and passes them to the **Script Agent** along with the user’s task.